-tsig-keygen is an utility that generates keys for use with TSIG (Transaction Signatures) as defined in RFC 2845.
+tsig-keygen is an utility that generates keys for use in TSIG signing.
 The resulting keys can be used, for example, to secure dynamic DNS updates to a zone, or for the rndc command channel.

 A domain name can be specified on the command line to be used as the name of the generated key.
 If no name is specified, the default is tsig-key.